-The attachment point is only to be used for water skiing wakeboarding or tubing.
+Your boat may be equipped with an optional tow bar for water sports.
+The tow bar may only be used for water skiing, wakeboarding or tubing.
 It is not designed for towing boats, parachutes and kites or similar.
-Attach the tow rope around the 40 mm thick pipe, and inside the arc area.
+Attach the tow rope around the thick pipe and inside the arc area.
 The purpose of the arc is only to prevent the line to shift sideways, NOT to hold the rope.